Getting angry because you can’t find out how to use your WD My Passport on a Mac? Or

 To use the partition as a place for storing your files.

-- You can copy and paste or drag and drop as I have described above to put your files in a partition you have set up for sharing between a Mac and a PC.
+3. You can copy and paste or drag and drop as I have described above to put your documents on the My Passport drive.
+Once you’re done …

-- Eject the drive by right clicking on the drive or partition icon and then you can connect the USB cable into your Windows PC and view and use the files there.
+4. Eject the drive by right clicking on the drive or partition icon.
+And then you can connect the USB cable into your Windows PC and view and use the files there.

 Want to use a partition and allocate it to Time Machine for backup?
 The following section tells you how.

-Way 5: How to Set Up WD My Passport to work with Time Machine?
+Way 5: Use Your WD My Passport Drive with Time Machine

 Rest assured this is really easy to do.
 The first thing to do is to ensure your entire disk – if you are using the whole disk for Time Machine is formatted to Mac OS Extended (Journaled) File System.
 Or